 We dumped the coins into the cloud dough, and they searched for coins as they played.
 My Six, who is finishing up first grade, knows all her coins and their values.
 But I wanted to give her preschool-aged brothers a chance to differentiate between coins and start to learn their names.

-As they found the coins, the kids came over to the printables and matched the coins.
+As they found the coins, the kids came over to the printables (sorry, I don’t have these anymore) and matched the coins.
 I encouraged them to name the coins as they did so.
-(Get the printables that we used HERE.)

 Soon after matching all the coins, their younger brother (age two) came down from his nap.
 He had fun playing with cars in the cloud dough.
 The kids also pulled out a bunch of kitchen utensils.